Show All Answers

 Parking permits are $20.00 a month.

 Copies of police reports/records can be obtained during regular office hours at the Menomonee Falls Police Department Business Office.
 There is a charge of $0.25 per page.
-A copy of an accident report may also be obtained from the Wisconsin Department of Transportation website https://app.wi.gov/crashreports.
+A copy of a crash report may also be obtained from the Wisconsin Department of Transportation website https://app.wi.gov/crashreports.
 You must have the document number assigned to the crash report in order to retrieve a copy of the accident.

 Payments for citations can be made at the Menomonee Falls Municipal Court (1st floor of Village Hall across from the Village Board Room), at the Police Department or online via the following link:Paying Forfeitures